nginxinc/nginx-gateway-fabric/site/content/overview/gateway-architecture.md

 These containers are deployed in a single pod as a Kubernetes Deployment.

 The `nginx-gateway`, or the control plane, is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/), written with the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) library.
-It watches Kubernetes objects (Services, Endpoints, Secrets, and Gateway API CRDs), translates them to NGINX configuration, and configures NGINX.
+It watches Kubernetes objects (services, endpoints, secrets, and Gateway API CRDs), translates them to NGINX configuration, and configures NGINX.

 This configuration happens in two stages: